 It is always better to take precautions before developing any disease.
 The common cold doesn’t have any vaccine for prior protection.
 But it has a treatment called the flu shot.
 Hence, it is important to make cautious attempts to prevent the illness and should know all about preventive measures before the cold season arrives.

 According to primary care doctors, the most important thing is to maintain personal hygiene.
-It includes washing or sanitizing hands after using the washroom, before every meal, before cooking food, and after coming in contact with a person who is suffering from cold.
-It is always better to avoid contact with a person having a cold.
+It includes washing or sanitizing hands after using the washroom, before every meal, before cooking food, and after coming into contact with a person who is suffering from a cold.
+It is always better to avoid contact with a person who has a cold.
 If someone develops a cold, try not to touch their nose or eyes as it will transfer the virus to your hands, and from there, transmit it to another person.
 Sneeze or cough on the elbow with a piece of cloth or tissue.
-Making sure one’s house is properly being cleaned is also another way of preventing a cold.
-Proper cleaning is required and all the surfaces that may have direct contact with people should be cleaned with disinfectant.
-Parents should emphasize with their kids upon using hand sanitizer gels frequently and they themselves should use it on a regular basis especially in public places.
-People should get adequate sleep, eat healthy foods, especially the foods that can boost the immune system.
-Smoking should be avoided as it destroys cilia lining; the epithelial cells of the respiratory tract.
+Making sure one’s house is properly cleaned is also another way of preventing a cold.
+Proper cleaning is required and all surfaces that may have direct contact with people should be cleaned with disinfectant.
+Parents should emphasize to their kids the use of hand sanitizer gels frequently and they themselves should use it on a regular basis, especially in public places.
+People should get adequate sleep, and eat healthy foods, especially foods that can boost the immune system.
+Smoking should be avoided as it destroys the cilia lining; the epithelial cells of the respiratory tract.
 Exercising daily in the fresh air can help prevent the disease.
-Use probiotics as it will strengthen the immune system and prevents the common cold.
+Use probiotics as it will strengthen the immune system and prevent the common cold.
 Zinc and vitamin C can also help to prevent it.

 One can develop a cold regardless of their age.
 Therefore, people should be aware of this illness and its prevention.
 For this, primary health care bodies across the U.S. should take measures to elevate awareness in this regard.